It4innovations/hyperqueue/docs/jobs/cresources.md

 If you want to see how will a HQ worker see your CPU configuration without actually starting the worker, you can use the `hq worker hwdetect` command, which will print the detected CPU configuration.

 ### Manual specification of CPU configuration

 If the automatic detection fails for some reason, or you want to manually configure the CPU configuration, you can use the `--cpus` flag when starting a worker.
+It is an alias for ``--resource cpus=...`` (More in [Resource Management](resources.md)), except it also allow to define ``--cpus=N`` where ``N`` is an integer; it is then interpreted as ``1xN`` in the resource definition.

 Below there are some examples  of configuration that you can specify:

 - Worker with 8 CPUs and a single socket.
   ```bash